Introduction

 Pocket WiFi may last longer and handle more devices.
 But phone tethering is useful in short bursts and doesn’t need extra gear.
 The downside?
 It drains your battery faster and may trigger speed caps.

-If you’re already using your mobile data for calls or apps like FaceTime, check this guide on how to use FaceTime without WiFi.
+If you’re already using your mobile data for calls or apps like FaceTime, check this guide on how to use FaceTime without WiFi or learn more about how eSIM technology is transforming mobile connectivity.

 Setting Up Your Portable WiFi